Wittmaxi/Gerlang-3.0/src/concept/concepts.md

 -) Scopes start with a statement implying a scope and end with ```ende``` <br>
 -) Anything can be declared inside of any scope, yet is only reachable in the same scope <br>
 -) The entirity of the program is wrapped inside of the "program - scope" <br>
+-) Comments to the code are started in any line with "#"

 PRECOMPILER:

 =================================

 Precompiler directives are implyed by a tilde (~).

 ```~einfügen```